Frances72/Angular17_TaskManager_Project_June24/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.
 The project code is the outcome from Angular 17 tutorials from UDEMY, lecturer Maximilian Schwarzmüller.
-The course name at this date (18 June 2024) is: "Master Angular (formerly "Angular 2") and build awesome, reactive web apps with the successor of Angular.js".
+The course name at this date (18 June 2024) is: "Angular - The Complete Guide (2024 Edition)".

 ## Development server